 I made a cassette of the broadcast for the station manager, who loved it.
 Then I buckled down and got term papers and final exams out of the way, and spent a nightmarish three days getting home for the holidays, trapped in airports by bad weather, mechnical problems, and just bad luck.
 Back then, 24-hour news and TV screens were not glommed on every surface at every airport terminal and lounge area, and I killed time plowing through a half-dozen paperback books.

-So as a result, I didn't find out that John Lennon had been murdered until the I got home on June 9th, 1980.
+So as a result, I didn't find out that John Lennon had been murdered until I got home on December 9th, 1980.

 25 years later, that still holds true.